islaytitans/alien/docs/src/GM/cotg2.md

 - Lucas has been sent to investigate the Cronus and to learn more about Xenos
   - Ask crew for logs and anything to learn about them without raising suspicions
 - Android nature will be revealed when caused to bleed (but get +3 to health, Strength, Agility)

+### Hunter And Prey (Act I, II & III)

+- An adult Neomorph hibernating on the Cronus is awakened by the PCs arrival and starts stalking them
+- This can occurr at any time

 ### End of Act II